cssnr/zipline-extension/CONTRIBUTING.md

 ## Workflow

 1. Fork the repository.
-2. Create a branch in your fork!
+2. Create a branch in your fork.
-3. Install and test (see [Quick Start](#Quick-Start)).
+3. Make your changes to the [Web Extension](#Web-Extension) or [Docs](#Documentation).
-4. Commit and push your changes.
+4. Create a PR back to the source repository.
-5. Create a PR to this repository.
+5. Verify all the checks are passing.
-6. Verify the tests pass, otherwise resolve.
+6. Complete any applicable tasks.
 7. Make sure to keep your branch up-to-date.

-## Quick Start
+## Web Extension

 First, clone (or download) this repository and change into the directory.